 Participants

-participants (137 females, 111 males) in the initial assessment.
-The mean age was 25.4 with a standard deviation of 10.5.
+Two hundred and fourty-eight participants (137 females, 111 males) were included in the initial assessment.
+The mean age of participants was 25.4 with a standard deviation of 10.5.
 Participants were randomly selected from various locations in Wilmington, North Carolina: including the University of North Carolina Wilmington (UNCW) campus, downtown Wilmington, and local malls.
 Socioeconomic status, race, religious affiliation, and education level were not considered in the process of participant selection.
 To assure anonymity, the participants were asked to provide a code name.
 A subset of participants (N = 213) were also assessed for narcissism (NPQ scale (Raskin & Terry, 1988), and a second subset of participants (N = 45) were assessed for social desirability responding using SDRS (Marlowe & Crowne, 1960).

 Materials

 The “Word Knowledge Task.”
-A word knowledge task (WKT) was administered to assess faking of word knowledge.
+A word knowledge task (WKT) was administered to assess overclaiming of word knowledge.
 The WKT involved a list of 21 panel selected vocabulary words that were intended to challenge the vocabulary skills of college students.
-It was important that these words were sufficiently difficult, otherwise faking would not occur, yet we wanted to avoid words that were overly challenging so that people would not be likely to identify the purpose of the task.
+It was important that these words were sufficiently difficult, otherwise overclaiming would not occur, yet we wanted to avoid words that were overly challenging so that people would not be likely to identify the purpose of the task.
 The WKT included two portions.
 The first portion (WKT-Yes/no) involved “yes or no” responses, while the second portion (WKT-test) required participants to write definitions or synonyms.
 The first word presented was “Plagiarize” because we assumed almost all participants would know this word, thus reducing demand characteristics for the task.

 Narcissistic Personality Questionnaire (NPQ).
 The NPQ is based upon the Narcissistic Personality Inventory (NPI) developed by Raskin and Hall in 1979 (Raskin & Terry, 1988).
 The NPQ consisted of 40 pairs of statements.
 Each pair consisted of one statement that reflected narcissistic tendencies.
 The NPQ was administered as an assessment of “self-knowledge” and participants were instructed to choose the statement that best aligned with their view of themselves.